-Only working researchers/scientists residing in Sierra Leone and affiliated with a recognised Sierra Leonean public higher education or research institution such as a university, university of technology or science council are eligible to apply.
-Researchers based at private higher education institutions are eligible to apply under this programme.
+Only working researchers/scientists residing in Ethiopia and affiliated with a recognised Ethiopian higher education, research institution (federal and regional research Institutions) are eligible to apply.
+Researchers based at higher education institutions are not eligible to apply under this programme.
 Researchers from SMEs, private companies/industries, and NGOs cannot serve as a PI but can form part of the research consortium.
 NGO and/or industry/ SME participants are expected to meet their own participation costs in the joint project.
-Sierra Leonean applicants and the HDI based co-PIs must be in possession of a PhD.
+Ethiopia applicants and the HEI and Research Institutions based co-PIs must be in possession of a PhD.